alexispuckett3/Lab-5/Home.md

 _What were the minimum and maximum analog values for this circuit?_

-The maximum analog value we found for this circuit was 946.
+The maximum analog value we found for this circuit was 946 while the minimum was 25.

 **Part Four:**